Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Deliverable Descriptions

-- **Class Participation**
+#### Class Participation

 - [ ] The student regularly attended the weekly class sessions
 - [ ] The student actively participated in the weekly in-person class discussions
+- [ ] The student contributed meaningfully to peer feedback sessions
-- [ ] The student actively participated in the online discussions in Discord
+- [ ] The student asked thoughtful questions during presentations and discussions
+- [ ] The student demonstrated professional behavior and respect for others

 - **Adviser Meetings**